hayesdavis/mockingbird/README.md

 * On all subsequent connections ("*"), send down 100 foo bars and close

 See the docs on Mockingbird::Script for all the available configuration options.
+Also, see the examples directory for more usage.

 Using in Tests
 --------------